Devbearking/Devbearking/README.md

 - 👋 Hi, I’m @Devbearking
-- 👀 I’m interested in simmple Pyhton projects.
+- 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning Python Web and Backend
+- 🌱 I’m currently learning Python, Web development, frontend and Backend
 - 💞️ I’m looking to collaborate on Web or backend projects with Python.
 - 📫 How to reach me https://www.linkedin.com/in/deyvid-razsukanov-a2669a22a/